VictoriaO26/data-analysis-dashboard-victoria/docs/weekly-exercises/week9/broken-demo-challenge/WORKSHEET.md

 - What error messages do you see?
 - What line numbers are mentioned?
 - What does the error message tell you?
+   Clicked "Hide Data" Button
+      BrokenDemo.tsx:28
+      Error: Chart data values should be numbers, not strings. handleShowChart	@	BrokenDemo.tsx:28

+   Clicked "Show Chart" Button
+      BrokenDemo.tsx:28
+      Error: Chart data values should be numbers, not strings. handleShowChart	@	BrokenDemo.tsx:28

+   Clicked "Use Empty Data" Button
+      BrokenDemo.tsx:57
+      Error: Switched to empty data with no chart data.
+Chart will be blank. onClick	@	BrokenDemo.tsx:57

 **Console findings:**
 Find and document all 5 bugs in the BrokenDemo component at `pages/broken-demo` (Visual, Runtime, Logic, Edge Case, and UI/UX)